wanghran/ECE232_Graph/Project_2/Project2_Report.md

 We applied Fast-Greedy algorithms to find Community structure which is shown in below plots, represented by different colors.
 The node with maximum dispersion is highlighted with red incident edges.
 Core node is also enlarged for clarity.
 We try to change the node color to show our core node and maximum dispersion node.
 However, it seems that the community color seems to be overwriting our color settings for these two individual nodes.
 We cannot find a work around but this should not affect the graph in general.

 ![degree distribution p=0.003](./plots/linzuo/13-1.png)

+Maximum dispersion of core:1 is ID: 57

 ![degree distribution p=0.003](./plots/linzuo/13-2.png)

+Maximum dispersion of core:1 is ID: 1889

 ![degree distribution p=0.003](./plots/linzuo/13-3.png)

+Maximum dispersion of core:1 is ID: 377
 ![degree distribution p=0.003](./plots/linzuo/13-4.png)

+Maximum dispersion of core:1 is ID: 108

 ![degree distribution p=0.003](./plots/linzuo/13-5.png)

+Maximum dispersion of core:1 is ID: 108

 ### Question 14

 We highlighted our core node with white color.
 Personal network along with nodes with maximum embeddedness and dispersion/embeddedness ratio are shown in the below graph.
 Maximum dispersion is highlighted in red and maximum d/e ratio is highlighted in green.
 If the nodes share the same ID, it is highlighted with purple in this graph.

 ![degree distribution p=0.003](./plots/linzuo/14-1.png)

+Maximum embeddedness of core:1 is ID: 57

+Maximum dispersion/embeddedness ratio of core:1 is ID: 26

 ![degree distribution p=0.003](./plots/linzuo/14-2.png)

+Maximum embeddedness of core:1 is ID: 1889

+Maximum dispersion/embeddedness ratio of core:1 is ID: 1889

 ![degree distribution p=0.003](./plots/linzuo/14-3.png)

+Maximum embeddedness of core:1 is ID: 377

+Maximum dispersion/embeddedness ratio of core:1 is ID: 377

 ![degree distribution p=0.003](./plots/linzuo/14-4.png)

+Maximum embeddedness of core:1 is ID: 108

+Maximum dispersion/embeddedness ratio of core:1 is ID: 108

 ![degree distribution p=0.003](./plots/linzuo/14-5.png)

+Maximum embeddedness of core:1 is ID: 108

+Maximum dispersion/embeddedness ratio of core:1 is ID: 108

 ### Question 15